-According to Decision 659 dated March 23 of the Prime Minister, the US Space Exploration Technologies Corporation (SpaceX), the provider of Starlink satellite Internet service, has been allowed to conduct a controlled pilot deployment of telecommunications services using low-orbit satellite technology in Vietnam.
+According to Decision 659 dated March 23 of the Prime Minister , the US Space Exploration Technologies Corporation (SpaceX), the provider of Starlink satellite internet service, has been allowed to conduct a controlled pilot deployment of telecommunications services using low-orbit satellite technology in Vietnam.

 ![]() |

-As a pilot organization, SpaceX is responsible for implementing the proposed contents in the Project to invest in and provide Starlink satellite Internet services in Vietnam.
+As a pilot organization, SpaceX is responsible for implementing the proposed contents in the Starlink Satellite Internet Service Investment and Provision Project in Vietnam.
 Illustration photo: Internet . |

-The pilot implementation of telecommunications services using low-orbit satellite technology will be carried out within 5 years from the date the enterprise established by the pilot organization in Vietnam (hereinafter referred to as the enterprise established in Vietnam) is granted a license to conduct telecommunications services, and must end before January 1, 2031.
+The pilot implementation of telecommunications services using low-orbit satellite technology will be carried out within 5 years from the date the enterprise established by the pilot organization in Vietnam (referred to as the enterprise established in Vietnam) is granted a license to conduct telecommunications services, and must end before January 1, 2031.

 The Prime Minister's Decision also clearly states the requirements and conditions that SpaceX and businesses established in Vietnam must commit to ensuring compliance with when implementing the pilot, including requirements on the type of telecommunications service deployed; scope of deployment; maximum number of subscribers; frequency of use and especially requirements to ensure national defense and security.